Erjoladev/Project-Description-Student-Grade-System/README.md

 Étape 2 – Grade Entry Page
 Dynamically fetched course and evaluation lists from the server.
 Used loops in PHP to populate <select> elements for efficient form management.

-Validated grades before insertion, stored them in the Results table, and displayed a confirmation message upon successful submission.